-Having diabetes may be a defense to Nevada DUI charges.
-This is because diabetics produce “ketones,” which may cause Nevada DUI breath tests to yield inaccurately high readings that appear to detect alcohol in peoples’ breath even when they have not consumed any alcohol at all.
+Having diabetes can sometimes be a defense to Nevada DUI charges.
+This is because diabetics produce ketones, which may cause DUI breath tests to yield inaccurately high readings that appear to detect alcohol in peoples’ breath even when they have not consumed any alcohol at all.

-In this article, our Las Vegas DUI Defense Attorneys discuss how diabetics who take breath tests may produce inflated Nevada BAC (blood alcohol content) numbers and exhibit intoxication-like symptoms.
+In this article, our Las Vegas DUI Attorneys discuss how diabetics who take breath tests may produce inflated BAC (blood alcohol content) numbers and exhibit intoxication-like symptoms.
 This, in turn, may help fight drunk driving charges in Nevada.
-(Click on a question below to go directly to that topic.)

 - What is diabetes?

 - How does having diabetes cause false arrests and convictions in Nevada?

 - How does diabetes serve as a defense to DUI charges?

 People typically rely on carbohydrates in their diet to fuel their energy.
 The body does this by breaking carbs into sugars, including glucose (called “blood sugar”).
 When the body’s small intestines emit glucose into the bloodstream, a non-diabetic’s pancreas will release the hormone insulin to aid in delivering the glucose to the rest of the body.1 But a diabetic’s pancreas produces insufficient insulin, thereby forcing the body to rule out glucose as a fuel source and instead rely on fat…